 Good behavior is very rewarding for both us humans and wildlife.
-Bad behavior –often more the result of ignorance than an intended act– can be detrimental to a project we are volunteering for, to a species we are observing, and to the whole group that we are part of.
-It is not unheard of that a person jeopardizes the safety of mission or a tour as a result of non intended recklessness, or that our ignorance actually fuels the extinction of a species…
+Bad behavior –often the result of ignorance– can be detrimental to a project we are volunteering for, to a species we are observing, and to the whole group that we are part of.
+It is not unheard of that a person jeopardizes the safety of a mission or a tour as a result of unintended recklessness, or that our oblivion actually fuels the extinction of a species…

 The EwA etiquettes are here to help.
 They provide a framework in which we can feel empowered, knowing that we are acting with the environment in mind.
 They give keys to behaving responsibly when volunteering for conservation, leading a conservation volunteering mission, or simply enjoying a walk or a trek in nature, in a sanctuary, etc.

 “(…) the cumulative effect of billions of people making ethical choices, will start to heal the natural world.” –Dr. Jane Goodall

 🔎 For the Nature Enthusiasts and Photographers ⎆